Int-Association-of-Dental-Students/READ-FIRST/README.md

 ### For Non-Technical Users

 📂 **Treating it like Google Drive:**
+- Treat the term "repository" like a folder.
-- Feel free to upload and download documents, images, and other resources.
+- Feel free to create repositories, upload and download documents, images, and other resources.
 - **Caution:** When adding sensitive information like logins and passwords directly here.
 Use private repositories accessible only by members for such documentation.

 ### For Technical Enthusiasts